r3trofitted/r3trofitted.github.io/_steel_vellum/1-the-worst-way-to-build-software.md

 categories: programming
 ---
 Sometimes, I just want to code something – anything.
-Like many (if not all) developpers, I have a virtual drawer full of half-finished apps, of repos left untouched for years whose last commit message is an unhelpful "WIP", and of domain names still parked long after their initial pun stopped making sense.
+Like many (if not all) developpers, I have a virtual drawer full of half-finished apps, repos left untouched for years whose last commit message is an unhelpful "WIP", and domain names still parked long after their initial pun stopped making sense.
 Today, I'd like to pick one of those unfinished projects and revisit it.

 Back around 2016, I started a Rails app cryptically named _Ankran Nembo_; it was supposedly a character creation app for the D&D campaign I had started, but more importantly, it was a toy